kg8m/chrome-show-tab-numbers/README.md

 ## How to Develop

+1. Fork this repository
-1. Clone this repository
+1. Clone your forked repository
 1. Go to the cloned directory
+1. (Create a branch)
 1. Execute `npm install`
-1. Create a branch
 1. Edit source codes
 1. Lint the source codes: `make lint`
 1. (Fix lint errors and retry executing `make lint`)